 As you may have noted, Mr. Speaker, a group of polar bear hunters found more than they were looking for when they encountered a number of beached bowhead whales on the shore.
-The four dead animals were located approximately 60 kilometres north of the community, and the cause of their death has not been confirmed.
+The four dead whales were located approximately 60 kilometres north of the community, and their cause of death has still not been determined.